Culinary Chef Resume Guide + Tips + Example

 - Proofread your resume more than once before sending it to potential employers.

-On your culinary chef resume, highlight any past academic or extracurricular activities, skills and experience that show that you can be a good fit for the job, such as volunteering to help an organization create meals for seniors.
+If you have no work experience as a chef, on your chef resume, highlight any past academic or extracurricular activities, skills and experience that show that you can be a good fit for the job, such as volunteering to help an organization create meals for seniors.
 These activities should depict your ability to produce work professionally and efficiently.
 In your summary, emphasize important intangible skills that also apply to the job, such as the ability to strategically plan a menu or manage kitchen inventory.

 Do’s and don’ts for building a culinary chef resume

-- Use measurable achievements to describe your culinary chef skills and experience.
+- Use measurable achievements to describe your chef skills and experience.
+For example, “Reduced food costs by 10% while still delivering high-quality dishes.”

-- Use action words to make an impact on your culinary chef resume.
+- Use action words such as “monitor,” “prepare” and “create” to make an impact on your chef resume.

-- Tailor your resume to your target culinary chef job.
+- Tailor your resume to your target chef job.

-- Use keywords from the job description throughout your culinary chef resume.
+- Use keywords from the job description throughout your chef resume.

-- Lie about your culinary chef experience and skills.
+- Lie about your chef experience and skills.
+Instead, emphasize your best job-relevant skills, such as food cost management and attention to detail.

 - Include irrelevant personal information such as your ethnicity and age.